Hospital Visitation Policy

 Restrictions For Child Visitors

-• Neonatal ICU: From October through March, children under 8 years of age shall not be allowed to visit newborns except under exceptional circumstances (will require approval by nurse or physician).
+• Neonatal ICU: From October through March, children under age 18 years shall not be allowed to visit newborns except under exceptional circumstances (will require approval by nurse or physician).

-• Mother-Baby Unit, Labor and Delivery, High Risk OB and Nurseries: Brothers and sisters of the baby shall be allowed to visit so long as they are not experiencing any respiratory symptoms or fever.
+• All other Pediatric Units, Mother-Baby Unit, Labor and Delivery, High Risk OB and Nurseries: Healthy brothers and sisters of the baby shall be allowed to visit so long as they are not experiencing any respiratory symptoms or fever.
 All other children under 8 years of age are not allowed to visit regardless of whether they have symptoms.

 • Adult Units: Children under 8 years of age will not be allowed to visit a patient, regardless of symptoms unless under exceptional circumstances (will require approval by a nurse).

-Confirmed or suspected Influenza (Flu): Parent/family caregiver who has the flu should avoid close contact with the patient until the following conditions have been met:
+• Confirmed or suspected upper respiratory virus infection (URI), including influenza (Flu) but excluding COVID infection: Parent/family caregiver should avoid close contact with the patient until the following conditions have been met:

-• Must have received antiviral medications for 48 hours.
+• If confirmed to have the Flu, must have received antiviral medications for at least 48 hours.

 • Must follow additional procedures when visiting or caring for the infant (see below).